 The composite seeks absolute total return by dynamically allocating exposure to multiple asset categories (Equity & Income) based on their expected sensitivity to economic conditions.
-The composite currently comprises of one discretionary Separately Managed Account (SMA).
-This composite was created on 01st of July 2019.
+The composite currently comprises of two discretionary Separately Managed Account (SMA).
+This composite was created on 01st of July 2019 and second SMA was added from March 1st, 2020 and incepted on February 1st, 2020.